Want to know the best things to do in Sardinia? Read on…

 There are also a few churches to explore in Sardara, as you would expect: Italy.
 However, one of the major attractions is the nearby thermal baths (Santa Maria Acquas), which are reputed to have therapeutic properties.

 Sadly, I was disappointed on two fronts – firstly, the baths, despite the grand exterior (above), have fallen into dilapidation and is no longer open.
-So, unless you stay at the nearby Hotel Therme di Sardara and make use of their spa (I didn’t), the closest you’ll get to the magical healing water is an open air tap.
+So, unless you stay at the nearby Hotel Therme di Sardara and make use of their spa (I didn’t), the closest you’ll get to the magical healing water is an open-air tap.

 Cue: my second disappointment.
-I supped some of the water from said tap (after being assured it’s safe to do so) and it didn’t do a damn thing to speed along the healing of my knee.
+I supped some of the water from the tap (after being assured it’s safe to do so) and it didn’t do a damn thing to speed along the healing of my knee.
 I’d have demanded my money back…if I’d paid for this free sight.

 7. Have a long lunch in Laconi

 I ate at Hotel Ristorante Sardegna.
-This family run restaurant has been passed down for generations and there’s every chance you’ll meet Rita, the current owner who will welcome you in as if you are one of her own.
+This family-run restaurant has been passed down for generations and there’s every chance you’ll meet Rita, the current owner who will welcome you in as if you are one of her own.
 Try the culurgiones and if you eat too many to move on, this restaurant is also a hotel.

 Most of what I did in Laconi was eat (there’s a theme here) so it was dusk by the time I got to do any real exploring.
 And then the skies opened and poured what seemed like all of Sardinia’s surrounding waters onto my head, cutting my sightseeing short.